mckenziewest/math341/syllabus.page/source.md

 ## Resources
 * **Drop-in Hours:** These are designated times where I will be available in my office.
 Stop by with questions or concerns about the class.
 Every question is welcome.
 We all have questions and need clarifications sometimes.
-* **STUDENT SUCCESS CENTER:** CENT2104 - A wonderful resource that includes:
-    * *ACADEMIC SKILLS CENTER* - Free peer tutoring!
-    * *SERVICES FOR STUDENTS WITH DISABILITIES* - Any student who has a disability and is in need of classroom accommodations should contact the instructor and the Services for Students with Disabilities Office in Centennial Hall 2106 at the beginning of the semester.
+* **SERVICES FOR STUDENTS WITH DISABILITIES** - Any student who has a disability and is in need of classroom accommodations should contact the instructor and the Services for Students with Disabilities Office in Centennial Hall 2106 at the beginning of the semester.
 [HTTPS://WWW.UWEC.EDU/EQUITY-DIVERSITY-INCLUSION/EDI-SERVICES-PROGRAMS/SERVICES-FOR-STUDENTS-WITH-DISABILITIES/](HTTPS://WWW.UWEC.EDU/EQUITY-DIVERSITY-INCLUSION/EDI-SERVICES-PROGRAMS/SERVICES-FOR-STUDENTS-WITH-DISABILITIES/)
 *	**UWEC COUNSELING SERVICES** – A place on campus where you can find someone to talk to when you're feeling hopeless, lonely, depressed, confused, upset over a relationship, or just plain stressed.
 Call for an appointment: (715) 836-5521.

 ## Accessibility